Aryaan03/Independent-Study/Blog.md

 This distribution graph above shows a clear spike in very short audio durations (0-5 seconds), which is a significant limitation in the dataset.
 The overabundance of very short recordings makes it challenging to capture the natural rhythm, intonation, and connected speech patterns that are crucial for understanding and modeling Indian-accented English.
 Longer recordings would be more valuable for capturing these prosodic features and natural speech variations.

 This limitation of the Svarah dataset prompted us to develop a more focused and structured data collection methodology.
 We're now gathering data from Indian students at the University of Florida using Qualtrics, ensuring longer, more natural speech samples that better capture accent characteristics.
-If you are Indian, you an also help us in

 ### New Data Collection Framework